Sibyx/django_api_forms/docs/tutorial.md

 Normalized data are available in `Form.clean_data` property (keys suppose to correspond with values from `Form.dirty`).

-Validation errors are presented for each field in `Form.errors: Dictionary[str, List[ValidationError]]` property after `Form.is_valid()` method is called.
+Validation errors are presented for each field in `Form.errors: List[ValidationError]` property after `Form.is_valid()` method is called.

 As was mentioned above, you can extend property validation or normalisation by creating form method like `clean_<property_name>`.
-You can add additional [ValidationError](https://docs.djangoproject.com/en/3.1/ref/forms/validation/#raising-validationerror) objects using `Form.add_error(field: str, error: ValidationError)` method.
+You can add additional [ValidationError](https://docs.djangoproject.com/en/3.1/ref/forms/validation/#raising-validationerror) objects using `Form.add_error(field: Union[str, Tuple], error: ValidationError)` method.
 Result is final normalised value of the attribute.

 ```python
 from django.forms import fields